jbruno01/Bokeh/README.md

 [Details][phase-two]

-### Phase 3: Editing Photo/Album info and Leaving Comments (~1 day)
+### Phase 3: Editing photo info and leaving comments (~1 day)
-Add functionality to edit information about photos and albums.
-This includes titles, descriptions, tags, and the moving of photos to different albums.
-I would like to make most of these things edit-in-place where applicable as well as have a popup window for a quicker edit of details; i.e edit in place when views a single photo fullscreen, popup window when viewing a bunch of photos in album view.
+Add functionality to edit information about photos.
+This includes titles and descriptions.
+I would like to make most of these things edit-in-place where applicable as well as have a popup window initial input of details; i.e edit in place when views a single photo fullscreen, popup window when uploading photos.
 Users will also be able to leave comments for every photo.
 Comments should include a users name as well as some content.

 [Details][phase-three]